 - Whoever guesses right, or the closest, wins.

-Ultimately, playing company-themed versions of popular game shows make for unique, fun activities for employees.
+Ultimately, playing -themed versions of popular game shows make for unique, fun activities for employees.

 52. Office Minute to Win It